UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   1. User gets to the New Node dialog.
   2. Name input is empty.
   3. User clicks the "Add" button.
-  4. Notification is shown that the name is required.
+  4. Notification is shown saying that the name is required.

 [Back to top](#user-stories)